 Filing a patent application does not mean you will automatically be granted a patent.
 In order to be patentable, an invention has to be novel and possess an inventive step.
 Novelty simply means that an invention is new, i.e. it has not been done before.
 Inventive step is a little more complicated.
-It means that an invention is not obvious over what has been done before, for example an obvious combination of two things or an obvious development of an existing product.
+It means that an invention is not obvious over what has been done before, for example that is is not an obvious combination of two known things or an obvious development of an existing product.